-This rule also applies under EU regulation Brussels I.
+This rule also applies under the Brussels I Regulation.

 21 Enforcement against third parties

 Will a court apply the principles of agency or alter ego to enforce a judgment against a party other than the named judgment debtor?

 A judgment can only be enforced against the named judgment debtor.
 In France, courts do not apply the principles of agency or alter ego to enforce a judgment against a party other than the named judgment debtor.